ksmit323/FoundryGasOptimization/README.md

 # GAS OPTIMIZATION

-- Your task is to edit and optimise the Gas.sol contract.
+- Task is to edit and optimize the Gas.sol contract.
 - You cannot edit the tests &
 - All the tests must pass.
 - You can change the functionality of the contract as long as the tests pass.